Gary D. Rhodes

 Gary Don Rhodes (born 1972) is an American writer, filmmaker, and film historian.
-His work encompasses research on early 20th-century films and key figures, including the filmmakers and actors involved in the process.
-Rhodes is notably recognised for his contribution to classic horror films and his biographical works on Bela Lugosi.
+His work encompasses research on early 20th-century films and key figures, including the filmmakers and actors involved.
+Rhodes is notably recognized for his contribution to classic horror films and his biographical works on the actor Bela Lugosi.
 In addition to his academic pursuits, he has also created documentaries and mockumentaries.
 Rhodes holds a tenured faculty position in film studies at Queen's University Belfast.

 Early life

 Born in Ardmore, Oklahoma on September 11, 1972, Rhodes is a member of the Cherokee tribe.

 Career

 Research

 Rhodes’ primary research interests include American film exhibition, film genre, early cinema, and documentary filmmaking.

-Rhodes has contributed to the field of film studies with several publications, including The Perils of Moviegoing in America, 1896-1950 (Bloomsbury/Continuum, 2011), acknowledged by Kevin Brownlow for its perceived originality, as well as Emerald Illusions: The Irish in Early American Cinema (Irish Academic Press, 2011) which was praised for its exhaustive research and clear prose.
+Rhodes has contributed to the field of film studies with several publications, including The Perils of Moviegoing in America, 1896-1950 (Bloomsbury/Continuum, 2011) and Emerald Illusions: The Irish in Early American Cinema (Irish Academic Press, 2011).

-Rhodes has edited scholarly anthologies such as Horror at the Drive-In: Essays in Popular Americana (McFarland, 2003), which the Journal of Popular Culture called “impressive and considerable,”and Docufictions: Essays on the Intersection of Documentary and Fictional Filmmaking (McFarland, 2005, with John Parris Springer), the first anthology on the subject of the mockumentary genre, which John Belton “recommended” in Choice.
+Rhodes has edited scholarly anthologies such as Horror at the Drive-In: Essays in Popular Americana (McFarland, 2003), and Docufictions: Essays on the Intersection of Documentary and Fictional Filmmaking (McFarland, 2005, with John Parris Springer), the first anthology on the subject of the mockumentary genre.